 With “Enhancement of Life” as our ultimate goal, our members can attain personal growth by joining the diversified activities and services.
 They are welcome to join us as volunteer to serve the community.
 Through the Association’s international platform and network, our volunteers will have chance to broaden their horizons in intercultural exchange.

-As a pioneer of women organisation in Hong Kong, YWCA has been aware of the needs of women, and endeavor to promote gender equality, women’s empowerment and leadership.
+As a pioneer of women organisation in Hong Kong, YWCA has been aware of the needs of women, and endeavours to promote gender equality, women’s empowerment and leadership.
 We wish to construct a society with mutual respect between genders, with focus on “Support”, “Advocacy”, “Participation” and “Capacity Building”.